BillDietrich/linkcheckerhtml/README.md

 Note that checking for broken links is more of an art than a science.
 Some sites don't actually return 404, but send you to a landing page.
 For example, Azure.com works this way.
 You can go to https://Azure.com/foo/bar and it will happily redirect you to https://Azure.com, with no 404 status returned.
 So take a status of "OK" with a grain of salt - you may not be arriving at the page you intend.

-##Install
+#### Quirks
+* If there are multiple identical tags with identical link-targets on same line (for example two Anchor tags with identical href targets), clicking on diagnostic for any of them takes you to first link-target in the source line.
+* Doesn't check ANY of the email address format after "?", as in "mailto:a@b.com?subject=xyz".

+## Install
 Open Visual Studio Code and press `F1`; a field will appear at the top of the window.
 Type `ext install linkcheckerhtml`, hit enter, and reload the window to enable.

-##Check for broken links
+## Use
 To check for broken links, open an HTML file and then press `Alt-L`.
 Broken links are reported via the standard error/warning/information diagnostic icons in lower-left of UI.

 To see/change settings for the extension, open Settings / Extensions / HTML link checker

-##QUIRKS

-* If there are multiple identical tags with identical link-targets on same line (for example two Anchor tags with identical href targets), clicking on diagnostic for any of them takes you to first link-target in the source line.
-* Doesn't check ANY of the email address format after "?", as in "mailto:a@b.com?subject=xyz".

-##Changes

-###0.2.0
+## Releases

+### 0.2.0
 * Copied from "Microsoft / linkcheckermd" and then greatly modified.
 * Extension works, but probably has memory leaks, not much testing.

-##TODO
+## Development

+### To-Do list
 * Test on many real web pages.
 * Status indication remains when it's done checking.
 * Report more info from broken-link, such as HTTP return code.